 Agoraphobia affects an estimated 3.2 million people in the United States between 18 and 54, and it is about two times more common in women than in men.

 The easiest way for a person with agoraphobia to qualify for Social Security Disability benefits is to meet Listing 12.06 for anxiety disorders in SSA's "blue book."
-In order to meet the listing, a person with agoraphobia must satisfy the requirements of both A and B, or both A and C, listed below:
+To meet this listing, you have been diagnosed with panic disorder or agoraphobia and experience one or both of the following:

 The opinion of your mental health provider is very important in your Social Security case, as SSA is required to give special consideration to your treating doctor.
 One of the easiest ways for your doctor to give his or her opinion on your work-related limitations is by filling out a Residual Functional Capacity (RFC) form.
 In cases of agoraphobia, this form should state your diagnosis and address your ability to: